expressivegraphics/expressivegraphics.github.io/2019/index.md

 ---
 ## Expressive 2019 is officially co-located with Eurographics 2019!

-We are officially co-located with Eurographics 2019 in Genoa that ends the day before Expressive 2019 starts.
+We are officially co-located with Eurographics 2019 in Genoa.
+Expressive 2019 will start and end shortly before Eurographics 2019.

 ## Aims and Scope
 {: .top2}